vazzup/vazzup.github.io/_posts/2020-03-17-CoronaVirus-Facts-Extrapolations-Suggestions.md

 layout: post_edited
 author: Vatsal Kanakiya
 date:   2020-03-17
-tags: Vatsal Kanakiya blog COVID19 CoronaVirus Data India Facts newsletter 3-minute-thoughts
+tags: Vatsal Kanakiya blog COVID19 CoronaVirus Data India Facts newsletter 3-minute-thoughts misc
 ---
 **Disclaimer: I am not an expert in COVID19, or medicine, or pathology.
 I am expressing personal opinions which do not reflect the views of any firm I am associated with.
 Please do not take anything I say as medical, financial, or personal